shuigedeng/taotao-cloud-project/CONTRIBUTING.md

 -   ability to write good code (last but certainly not least)

-A current committer nominates you by slacking the team on the Nacos issue with the label "nomination"
+A current committer nominates you by slacking the team on the taotao-cloud issue with the label "nomination"

 -   your first and last name